Reciprocity obstructions in semigroup orbits in SL(2, Z): Introduction

 For Apollonian circle packings, the local-global conjecture is due to Graham-Lagarias-Mallows-Wilks-Yan and Fuchs-Sanden in \cite{GLMWY02}, \cite{FS11}.
 Variants of the conjecture for generalizations of circle packings have been given by Zhang \cite{Zhang18} and jointly by Fuchs, Zhang, and the second author \cite{FSZ19}.

 In most cases, the best known result is that a density one of admissible integers appear.
-For Zaremba's conjecture, this is due to Bourgain-Kontorovich \cite{BourgainKontorovichZarembaAnnals} and later Huang \cite{Huang15}; for Apollonian circle packings this is due to Bourgain-Kontorovich \cite{BK14} and later extended jointly by Fuchs, Zhang, and the second author \cite{FSZ19} for certain families of Kleinian circle packings.
+For Zaremba's conjecture, this is due to Bourgain-Kontorovich \cite{BourgainKontorovichZarembaAnnals} and later Frolenkov and Kan \cite{FrolenkovKan}, Huang \cite{Huang15} and Kan \cite{Kan}; for Apollonian circle packings this is due to Bourgain-Kontorovich \cite{BK14} and later extended by Zhang \cite{Zhang18} and jointly by Fuchs, Zhang, and the second author \cite{FSZ19} for certain families of Kleinian circle packings.
 The only proof of the full conjecture is by Kontorovich for Soddy sphere packings \cite{KontorovichSoddy}.
-For a history, see \cite{ApolloniusZaremba}.
+For an introduction, see \cite{ApolloniusZaremba}.

 Recently, the local-global conjecture was proven false for many Apollonian circle packings by the authors, in collaboration with Haag and Kertzer \cite{HKRS23}, by identifying \emph{reciprocity obstructions}.
 These describe infinite families of admissible integers that do not appear.
 The culprit is a reciprocity law, specifically quadratic and quartic reciprocity.